hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - configure multiple bridge groups, one for each network
     - each bridge group requires a management IP address
     - up to 4 interfaces are permitted per bridge–group (inside, outside, DMZ1, DMZ2)
+    - access control btw interfaces <span style="color: #bb6600;">controlled</span>
+    - all of the usual firewall checks are in place
+    - each bridge group w/ a Bridge Virtual Interface (BVI)
+    - BVI IP address
+      - as the source address for packets originating from the bridge group
+      - on the same subnet as the bridge group member interfaces
+    - BVI not supporting traffic on secondary networks
+    - only traffic on the same network as the BVI IP address supported
+    - BVI interface <span style="color: #bb6600;">not used for management purpose</span>
+    - able to add a separate Management slot/port but not part of bridge group

 - NetFlow
+  - a unidirectional stream of packets between a given source and destination
+  - a flow identified as the combination of the following key fields:
+    - Source IP address
+    - Destination IP address
+    - Source port number
+    - <span style="color: #bb6600;">Destination port number</span>
+    - <span style="text-decoration: underline;">Layer 3 protocol type</span>
+    - <span style="color: #bb6600;">Type of service (ToS)</span>
+    - Input logical interface
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
   - NetFlow Secure Event Logging (NSEL)
     - providing a stateful, IP flow tracking method that exports only those records that indicate significant events in a flow